mfahdk/AboutMe/README.md

 ## Hi there 👋

+My name is Muhammad Fahd, this GitHub page page was established to showcase some of the projects that I had created alongside my journey that has thus taken me this far.
+The Programming Languages I currently know are; Python, Java, C#, Assembly x86, HTML, CSS, SQL.
+I am currently learning Rust.

 <!--
 **mfahdk/mfahdk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.